nedbat/coveragepy/doc/cmd.rst

 --------------------

 If you need to collect coverage data from different machines or processes, coverage.py can combine multiple files into one for reporting.
-Use the ``-p`` flag during execution to append distinguishing information to the .coverage data file name.

 Once you have created a number of these files, you can copy them all to a single directory, and use the **combine** command to combine them into one